 Explore the hidden beauty of Milton Keynes and reduce your carbon footprint by taking the redway, following the signs to Willen Lake.

 Getting there by road

 or, even better, chat to your fellow parkrunners).
 From the M1 junction 14 head towards Milton Keynes and go straight ahead (2nd exit at the main roundabout) over the next roundabout following Childs Way (H6) you will see Willen Lake on your right.
 Turn right at the next roundabout on to V10 Brickhill St, and right again into the carpark (signposted for hotel & LA Fitness gym).
 From the west, head along the A421 until you reach the V10 roundabout, turn left and go over 2 roundabouts (H7 & H6), turn right at the next roundabout into the carpark.

 Parking - Please remember to bring change for the carpark.
 Approx £1 for 2 hours

 Post Run Coffee

-Every week we grab a post parkrun coffee at LA Fitness cafe by the finish line - please come and join us
+Every week we grab a post parkrun coffee at the One4Six cafe on the lakeside next to the childrens play area.
+Approx 400m from the finish line - please come and join us